rtimmerman/misc/2017confwriteup.md

          3*     > RETURN                                                   null
 ```

 Here note the expected `JMP` type statements in the `foreach` code, essentially the code block will executed in this way for the number elements in the array.
 The `array_map` variant achieves the same result but uses lambda function definitions and no bytecode jumps, the jumps instead are carried out within the zend-engine's implementation (so as native processor jumps and so on), but with a larger collection of code including two function definitions.
-Programmers are at liberty to choose the solution which best suites them but perform as few jumps in the bytecode could allow for faster code.
+Programmers are at liberty to choose the solution which best suits them but it is worth noting that performing as few jumps in the bytecode could allow for faster code.

 ### Conclusion

 By examining the bytecode using tools like the VLD extension generated by various PHP functions ways of making code faster can be seen.
-Carrying out such analysis could also aid in which new features would benefit legacy code the most.
-Other types analysis such as dead code analysis which just as important, since PHP doesn't optimise code because of it's nature as an intepreter, should be used in conjuction with this technique.
-The VLD extension, together with the the Zend AST allow programmers to start to unravel the inner workings of PHP.
+Carrying out such analysis could also match other uses such as testing which new features would benefit legacy code the most when migrating and debugging troublesome code.

+It is also worth considering other types code analysis when using this technique.
+Dead code analysis (as seen Xdebug) can be useful since PHP doesn't optimise code because of it's nature as an intepreted language.

+The VLD extension, together with the the Zend AST allow programmers to begin start to unravel the inner workings of the way PHP runs code.